f5devcentral/NGINX-Ingress-Controller-Lab/README.md

 ## Keynote with F5
 10:30 - 11:30 EEST
+- NGINX recap / story
-NGINX story, NGINX use cases for modern applications
+- NGINX for modern applications
+- Main use cases
+- Why NGINX as an Ingress Controller on AWS?

 ## Lunch
 11:30 - 12:30 EEST